-The near-surface soils have been determined to possess low to high expansion potentials.
-Therefore, care should be given to proper moisture conditioning of all building pad subgrade soils to a moisture content of 3 to 5 percent above the Modified Proctor optimum during site grading.
-All imported fill soils should have low expansive (EI < 50) characteristics.
-In addition to adequately moisture conditioning the subgrade soils and fill soils during grading, special care must be taken to maintain moisture content of these soils at 3 to 5 percent above the Modified Proctor optimum.
+The near-surface soils have been determined to possess low to very high expansion potentials.
+Therefore, care should be given to proper moisture conditioning the subgrade soils to a moisture content of 3 to 5 percent above the Modified Proctor optimum during site grading.
+Imported fill soils should have low expansive (EI < 50) characteristics.
+In addition to adequately moisture conditioning the subgrade soils and fill soils during grading, special care must be taken to maintain the moisture content of these soils at 3 to 5 percent above the Modified Proctor optimum.
 This will require the contractor to frequently moisture condition these soils throughout the grading process, unless grading occurs during a period of relatively wet weather.
-Fill placed outside the building pads and flatwork areas should be moisture conditioned to 2 to 4 percent above the optimum moisture content.